JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ### Customizing Query Behaviour

-When you use the //ProcessQuery()// overload that takes a ##SparqlQuery## object you have the option of setting some properties on it which control its behaviour with regards to execution timeout.
+When you use the `ProcessQuery()` overload that takes a ##SparqlQuery## object you have the option of setting some properties on it which control its behaviour with regards to execution timeout.
 Since some queries can take a very long time to run it is often sensible to limit how long queries can run for, the `Timeout` property of the ##SparqlQuery## allows you to specify the timeout.
 If you wish to get results back even when a timeout occurs then you can set the `PartialResultsOnTimeout` property to ensure you get some results even if a timeout occurs.

 **However** there is no guarantee that a query processor implementation will respect these properties.